opensourcestories/opensourcestories.org/content/stories/2021/elana-hashman.md

 In any case, I hope to see people in-person and I might be doing that at a conference – at least in a couple of the larger projects that I've been in where I might find people, like having met you at PyCon.

-**Amanda Casari**: That is a lot of different places to keep track of conversations, cultural threads, community norms.
+**amanda casari**: That is a lot of different places to keep track of conversations, cultural threads, community norms.
 Have you found that there's large differences when you're working with different communities in the different ways that they communicate, or is it kind of like pretty much the same across?

 **Elana Hashman**: I would say that there are pretty big cultural trends.
 Almost every platform has some form of asynchronous chat communication.
 That might be IRC channels.
 That might be Matrix, that might be Discord, that might be Slack, could be any number of these things, but some sort of way to send each other real-time chat messages.
 And then most projects have some sort of repository for their source code – that might be GitHub, that might be GitLab, that might be self-hosted.
 That might be a clone of GitHub, like Gittea, that might be -- Debian used to run like a clone of...I don't even know what it was called -- it was called Alioth.
 It's been long-retired.
 And I was very happy when it was retired instead for what we call Salsa, which is a GitLab instance.